zMattew/boarder/README.md

 - Infinite scroll query
 - Exposed api
 - View embeeding
+- Exposed api
 - Component review

 ## Known issue
-- The ui doesn't depends on the api workspace but its planned to be to expose better the core functionality.
+- The api workspace deploy the database schema and has not any other function implemented.
-- There isn't a cache layer
+- There isn't a persisten cache layer
 - The component prompt is saved but agent messages aren't.